Reports in Progress

 Below are our reports in progress.
 Depending on the scope of work, some audits can require a significant amount of time, and we do not report findings and recommendations to the public until audits are complete.
 Find out about the audit process here.

-Homelessness Services Performance Audit
+Homeless Services Performance Audit

 The Homeless Services Bureau within the City’s Health and Human Services Department provides a comprehensive response to homelessness such as outreach, medical and mental health support, emergency shelter beds, and various other basic need services to individuals experiencing homelessness.
 The City has agreements with numerous organizations that provide direct services to homeless individuals.
 The purpose of this audit is to review the performance of select service providers that provide direct services to homeless individuals.